Web and Multimedia Environments

 Web and multimedia environments is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 WMM 3010 Installation and Performance 3

-This course offers an in-depth exploration of the art and design concepts related to physical space: whether defined as an art installation, live performance, museum exhibition design, or retail environment.
+This class offers an in-depth exploration of the art and design concepts related to physical space: whether defined as an art installation, live performance, museum exhibition design, or retail environment.
 Participants study a variety of points of intersection between human interaction, physical spaces/objects, and technology.
 A variety of sensing and tracking technologies are surveyed and implemented.
 High and low technologies are reviewed from the perspective of various modes of artist/performer/audience-customer interaction.

 Prerequisites: Foundation: Media 2

 WMM 3020 Web and Screen 3

-Building on their initial exposure to web design in Foundation: Media 1 and 2, students engage in a thorough examination of current web publishing standards, concepts, and development tools.
-Topics covered in this course range from web design and development—including Internet-based art practices, interactive screen-based publication and display formats; commercial websites and Internet art; DVD magazines and algorithmic art; information design; and digital storytelling.
-Creative as well as investigative approaches to network-driven concepts are encouraged.
+Building on their initial exposure to web design and development in Foundation: Media 1 and 2, students engage in a thorough examination of current web-publishing standards, concepts, and development tools.
+Topics covered in this course range from web design and development—including Internet-based art practices, interactive screen-based publication formats, commercial websites, generative and algorithmic art, information design, and digital storytelling—to broader screen-based aesthetics and practices.
 Machine-to-machine as well as human-machine interactions are presented.
+Creative and investigative approaches to network-driven concepts are encouraged.

 Prerequisites: Foundation: Media 2

 AH 3378 History of Web and Multimedia 3

 This course examines the artistic and technical evolution of electronic and digital media.
-The course will focus on various media technologies in their current state, as well as key events and people along the evolutionary way.
-Students examine how digital and electronic media emerge, as well as how artistic and technical practice merge.
-Students will develop in-depth knowledge of web and multimedia themes through focused engagements with key artists, inventions, events, and experiments.
-Overall, this survey course provides select examples and histories of electronic and digital media, and the effect these media have had on art, technology and daily life.
-Class sessions are primarily lecture-based, but will involve some discussion as well.
-Students may complete short writing assignments, online postings, and in-class examinations.
+Students explore how these media develop, as well as how artistic and technical practices merge.
+Students gain an in-depth knowledge of web and multimedia concepts through focused engagement with key artists, inventions, events, and experiments.
+This course seeks to map the impact of these media on art, technology, and daily life.
+Classes are primarily lecture with some discussion.
+Students take examinations and complete research assignments.

 WMM 3030 Virtual Environments 3